 That’s why, throughout my time as the MP for Mid Norfolk, I have paid particularly attention to SEND provision in our part of the world – both in mainstream education as well as in more specialised schools like Chapel Green School at Old Buckenham and Fred Nicholson School in Dereham.

-To stay up to date with all of work in this area, please do check regularly back here to see the webstories below.
+To stay up to date with all of work in this area, please do check regularly back here.